ndjoblin/ndjoblin.github.io/content/_index.md

 link = "https://www.linkedin.com/in/nicolas-djob-li-ngue-bikob-258169297/"
 +++

 Hi everyone and welcome to my webpage!
-I am Nicolas Djob Li Ngue, and I hold a Phd in Economics.
+I am Nicolas Djob Li Ngue, and I hold a Phd in Economics at CY Cergy Paris Université.
 I currently work as a Research Assistant at CY Cery Paris Université.
 I am also member of [THEMA](https://thema.u-cergy.fr/), UMR CNRS 8184.

+My research interest focus on Macroeconomics, International Trade and Optimal Taxation.
+My current research explores the relevance of tariff barriers between fiscally asymmetric countries, as well as the appropriate taxation principle to adopt—whether origin-based or destination-based.